-While cleaning my desk, I found a notebook from a few years ago where I’d listed 10 qualities or human capabilities I admire.
+While cleaning my desk, I found a notebook from a few years ago where I’d listed 10 qualities or capabilities I admire.

 They came from a site that displays dozens of these words and asks you to pick a smaller subset that represents what you value most.
 (Something like that – I don’t remember the site or the specific instructions.)

-It’s interesting to consider what I chose as most reflective of my values.
+Here’s what I chose as most reflective of my values.

-I’ve sometimes struggled with taking carefulness too far to the point of inaction, so I need to pay closer attention to what I’m being careful about and why.
+I’ve struggled with taking carefulness too far to the point of inaction, so I need to pay closer attention to what I’m being careful about and why.
 (Being careful about carefulness.)

 That said, I value carefulness because it can prevent so much pain, whether physical injuries from accidents or damaged relationships from careless words.
 Carefulness is one sign that you treasure someone or something.
 It’s also a sign of discipline.
-It curbs the tendency towards impulsive, thoughtless speech and actions.
+It curbs the tendency towards impulsive, thoughtless actions.

 A key part of clear-mindedness is an ability to reflect on your own thinking.
 You’re checking in with yourself from time to time.
 (Am I being too rigid in my thinking or too quick to arrive at a conclusion?
-What’s the basis of my conclusion?)
+What’s the basis of my opinion?)
 It takes an effort to think about your thinking, and it’s not something you can do every minute.
 But you need to make time for it; it may help keep you from getting swept away by mob mentality or fads.

 It’s also a sign of respect; you’re taking your responsibilities seriously and doing your best not to let yourself and other people down.